Biodiversity of Cape Town: Vegetation types

-Cape Town is located within a Conservation International biodiversity hotspot and is home to a total of 19 different and distinct vegetation types.
-(This enormous variety is mainly because the city is uniquely located at the convergence point of a great many different soil types and micro-climates.)
+Cape Town is located within a Conservation International biodiversity hotspot and is home to 19 distinct vegetation types.
+(This enormous variety is mainly because the city is located at the convergence point of many soil types and microclimates.)

 These 19 vegetation types are mostly restricted to unusually small areas, and several are completely endemic to the city – occurring nowhere else in the world.
 Vegetation types include the following.